 Jenn McCauley, MD

-Dr. McCauley initially chose to become a physician in order to best combine my desire to help people with my interests in the health sciences.
-She continues to work in primary care because she thoroughly enjoy the privilege of being able to help others navigate the health care environment, allowing them to achieve the best health possible.
-Her general approach to patient care is to work as a team with my patients towards their health goals and to be present to support them in any time of need.
-Outside of work, she enjoys spending time with my family, hiking, exercising and staying as active as she can.
+Dr. McCauley graduated from the University of Southern California Medical School (now known at Keck School of Medicine) and completed her residency at the Harvard Combined Internal Medicine and Pediatrics residency.
+She initially chose to become a physician in order to best combine her desire to help people with her interests in the health sciences.
+She continues to work in primary care because she thoroughly enjoys the privilege of being able to help others navigate the health care environment, allowing them to achieve the best health possible.
+Her general approach to patient care is to work as a team with her patients towards their health goals and to be present to support them in any time of need.
+Outside of work, she enjoys spending time with her family, hiking, exercising and staying as active as she can.

 Current Chief Resident